logisparte/helot/docs/README.md

 this role.
 They contain basic tools for general development and CI/CD automation (see the [Dockerfile](/.kano/Dockerfile) for more details)

-The default image is based on Ubuntu 20.04.
-Specific versions are denoted with a dashed-suffix.
+The default image is based on `Ubuntu 22.04`.
+Images based on other Ubuntu versions are suffixed with the version number.
+All images support AMD64 and AMR64 architectures.
 These are the currently supported versions:

 - `ghcr.io/logisparte/helot`
+- `ghcr.io/logisparte/helot-22.04`
 - `ghcr.io/logisparte/helot-20.04`
-- `ghcr.io/logisparte/helot-18.04`
-- `ghcr.io/logisparte/helot-16.04`

 ## License